 Another way ginger is used is to help treat colds or the flu.
 Combining ginger with scallions and making a hot water broth can help kick out a cold quickly.
 The combination of scallions and ginger will heat the body up, making you sweat a little.
 This may be just what is needed for sweating out the infection.
 Combining turmeric with scallions can also have the enhancing effect of making the pain control even stronger.
 For more information please contact one of our acupuncturists in encino for questions on pain management or digestive disorders.

 Ginger can also be used to treat food poisoning or dysentery.
 Ingesting ginger increases the secretion of gastric juices.
 This helps the body digest food more quickly.
 Ginger also creates an inhospitable environment for toxic bacteria in the gut.
 By increasing digestion, the toxins can be excreted quickly.

 Pain and inflammation are rampant in the world today, but ginger and turmeric can provide some relief.
 Studies show ginger and turmeric consumption can reduce muscle aches and pains and inflammation.
 Ginger has also been used in studies on cancer, showing decreased inflammation in the body.

 One last way ginger consumption can benefit the body has to do with the cardiovascular system.
 Ginger has been shown to reduce cholesterol, which can lower the incident of heart attacks.

 Ginger is used frequently in many of the herbal formulas Chinese medicinal practitioners prescribe.
 If you or somebody you know suffers from any of the aforementioned conditions, it might be a good idea to consider using ginger.

-If you have any questions to see if ginger or turmeric is right for you please give Balance Within in encino a call and one of our acupuncturists who specialize in pain management and digestive disorders will be happy to help.
+If you have any questions to see if ginger or turmeric is right for you please give Balance Within Acupuncture a call and one of our acupuncturists who specialize in pain management and digestive disorders will be happy to help.